StellarSand/privacy-settings/README.md

 - Opt for privacy respecting alternatives for search engines, emails, browsers etc.
 - Enable multifactor authentication for added security.
 - Keep your apps and operating system updated.
-- Use open-source softwares and apps whenever possible (NOTE: open-source doesn't always necessarily mean secure).
+- Use open-source softwares and apps whenever possible (open-source doesn't always necessarily mean secure).
 - Regularly review and revoke unnecessary permissions for software and apps.
 - Share information sparingly & only provide what is necessary.
 - Consider using false information when appropriate (Never knowingly provide false information to legal entities, law enforcement, medical professionals, banks, etc.).